FrenchGithubUser/Artwork-Finder/README.md

 # artwork_finder
 Short program to add artwork from audio files missing one.

-Change the paths with your username
+Change the music path to what you need

 Dependencies :